karenpayneoregon/winforms-embed-resources/ChangeImageCore7a/readme.md

 ﻿# About

-Provides code to display images from this project's resources while the project `ChangeImageCore7a` does the same but uses the class project `ResourceLibrary` to obtain images from `ChangeImageCore7a` resources.
+Uses `ResourceLibrary` class project to obtain resource images while the project `ChangeImageCore7` is self-contained.

+This project uses .NET Core 7